 On January 16, 2015, the City of Los Angeles, acting through its Fire and Police Pension System was appointed Lead Counsel and Saxena White P.A. was appointed Liaison Counsel for the Class.

 On December 8, 2015, Lead Plaintiff filed a Second Amended Complaint.
 Following Defendants’ motion to dismiss briefing, the parties began negotiations towards a settlement, and agreed to a settlement of $20,000,000.
 After the action had been actively litigated by the parties for two years, on July 18, 2016, the Parties filed a Stipulation and Agreement of Settlement.
-The Court preliminarily approved of the settlement on August 26, 2016, and on February 6, 2017, entered final judgment finding the settlement to be fair, adequate and reasonable.
+On August 26, 2016, the Court preliminarily approved the settlement, and then on February 6, 2017, entered final judgment finding the settlement to be fair, adequate and reasonable.